 How long are the Review intervals?

-For each knowledge level a word or phrase moves up, the longer the interval before it will need to be reviewed again.
+For each Stage a word or phrase moves up, the longer the interval before it will need to be reviewed again.
 At the beginning – or when you’ve made only one mistake – the interval is only one day.
-On the second level, it’s four days, then seven, then 14, and then 60 days.
-Once a word reaches the sixth level, it will be six months before it is due for review again.
+On the second Stage, it’s four days, then seven, then 14, and then 60 days.
+Once a word reaches the sixth Stage, it will be six months before it is due for review again.

 What’s the best way to use Review?